Notes on the Geography of Israel: Israel and the West Bank, 2019

 You'll want to explore the old Saraya, the one-time palace of the Ottoman governor.
 Even in Turkish times it was obsolete and became a soap factory.

 No dice.
 We have to settle for imagining Jose Ferrer wearing a fez and stroking his lips.

-No longer.
 Here's a wall oozing authenticity.
 Think it's still a wreck on the other side?